Robert F. Smith (investor): Politics

-Other achievements
+Other ventures

-Smith is on the Cornell University Tech Board.
-Since 2008, Smith has been a Trustee of the Boys & Girls Clubs of San Francisco.

-In 2014, Smith became the founding director and president of the Fund II Foundation.

 Smith became the board chairman of Carnegie Hall in 2016, the first African-American to hold that position; he had been a member of the board since 2013.
 Since 2018, Smith has been a board member of the Louis Armstrong House Museum.

-In April 2020, Governor Greg Abbott named Smith to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.

 In June 2020, Smith shared a plan called the 2% Solution, in which large corporations would use 2% of their annual net income over the span of ten years to empower minority communities.
-In July of the same year, Smith and the Prostate Cancer Foundation announced efforts to develop a genetics-based test for early detection of prostate cancer.
-The test, named the Smith Polygenic Risk Test for Prostate Cancer, was developed to detect early-stage disease in Black patients, who are at the highest risk of any race or ethnicity of developing prostate cancer.

-In 2024, Smith was interviewed by Tony Robbins for his book, The Holy Grail of Investing.

 In August 2025, Smith released his book, Lead Boldly, which focuses on leadership and values related to seven speeches of Martin Luther King Jr.